What is Double Vision (Diplopia)?

 • Monocular Diplopia:

-This eye is defined as the “evil eye” and the healthy eye as the “good eye”.
-In monocular diplopia, the image quality returns to normal when the patient covers the bad eye with his hand.
+In cases of monocular diplopia, vision returns to normal quality when the individual covers the bad eye with their hand.

 What are the Causes of Double Vision (Diplopia)?